-The Wall Street Journal published a blog post today in which it decided, pretty much anyway, to class data as a countable noun which goes with a singular verb much like information.
-But what do you do with a word like data?
+The Wall Street Journal published a blog post in which it decided to class data as a singular noun which, according to the rules of subject-verb agreement goes with a singular verb, much like information.

 For the WSJ this is good English: